 Actually, as early as 2018, YouTube has created an AV1 Beta Launch Playlist to test and evaluate the performance of AV1 decoding.
 Up to this day, YouTube is gradually rolling out the codec and even starts shipping AV1 streams on compatible Android TV devices.
 Now AV1 codec is well supported in the latest version of Chrome, Firefox, Edge and Opera, learn more about Browser availability table for AV1 on caniuse.

 If you have supported browsers installed or updated, it's pretty simple to switch on AV1 support on YouTube.
-Log in your YouTube account and visit "Playback and Performance" page: https://www.youtube.com/account_playback, navigate to AV1 settings section, there are two options for your choice: "Prefer AV1 for SD" or "Always prefer AV1".
+Log in your YouTube account and visit "Playback and Performance" page: https://www.youtube.com/account_playback, navigate to AV1 settings section, in addition to "Auto (recommended)", there are two additional options for your choice: "Prefer AV1 for SD" or "Always prefer AV1".

 When you select the former option, YouTube will use AV1 up to 480p, and VP9 for higher resolutions; while the latter option requires a computer with higher configuration to decode YouTube videos that have AV1 available at this time.
 If you find the playback is choppy and jerky due to high CPU usage, switch back to "Prefer AV1 for SD" or "Auto (recommended)".